nbarendes/FCND-Estimation-CPP/README.md

   <img src="https://user-images.githubusercontent.com/34095574/114270482-eb209c00-9a0c-11eb-914f-f74dd0107a0a.gif" alt="animated" />
 </p>

 Now let's look at the first step to our state estimation: including information from our IMU.
-In this step, you will be improving the complementary filter-type attitude filter with a better rate gyro attitude integration scheme.
+In this step, we will be improving the complementary filter-type attitude filter with a better rate gyro attitude integration scheme.

 1. Run scenario `07_AttitudeEstimation`.
 For this simulation, the only sensor used is the IMU and noise levels are set to 0 (see `config/07_AttitudeEstimation.txt` for all the settings for this simulation).
 There are two plots visible in this simulation.
    - The top graph is showing errors in each of the estimated Euler angles.